 Students will not be allowed to learn remotely for the semester except as outlined below.
-Instructors who receive requests directly from students to learn remotely for the semester should not approve these requests.
+Instructors who receive requests directly from students to learn remotely for all or part of the semester should not approve these requests.
 Please direct undergraduate students to their advisor in the College Center for Advising Services, and graduate students to the Graduate Education office, to obtain assistance.